 Just having the awareness is not enough, by itself.
 We have to establish the link between cause and effect.
 For it’s entirely possible to become aware of our negative intentionality, yet fail to establish this link.
 In our work on our spiritual path, we must search for where we deliberately hold back with a spiteful attitude, at least to a certain extent.
 We must become aware of this fundamental truth: If there is some aspect of our lives we deplore and that causes us serious suffering, this is direct effect of causes we ourselves have set into motion with our negative intentionality.

-Most often, though, we blame other people and their wrongdoings for our suffering, or chalk it up to bad luck, coincidence or some unfathomable “problem” with us that we simply can’t figure out.
+Most often, though, we blame other people and their wrongdoings for our suffering.
+Or we chalk it up to bad luck, coincidence or some unfathomable “problem” with us that we simply can’t figure out.

 So here is the most important point of all this: We need to explore whatever makes us most unhappy in life.
 What do we suffer from?
 Is it something overt, like a problem with our partner, or maybe the lack of the proper partner?
 If so, we can ask ourselves: What is my intention here?
 Then, when we can find the voice saying, “No, I don’t want to give love or this relationship my best,” we will see the link to our suffering.
 Then we will have hooked up cause with effect.

 We can easily deceive ourselves with such overactivity, thinking this should do the trick to bring about the positive result we want.
-All the while, we continue to ignore the power of the hidden negative cause that is sure to extract an effect.
+All the while, we continue to ignore the power of the hidden negative cause.
+And that is sure to extract an effect.
 Even after we become aware of our negative intention, it’s entirely possible to discount how important it is.
-But if we’re not even aware of it, now is as good a time as any to begin the excavation process by peeling back the layers of the inner regions of our mind and searching for clues about what’s leading to the undesirable effect.
+But if we’re not even aware of it, now is as good a time as any to begin the excavation process.
+We must peel back the layers of the inner regions of our mind.
+And we must search for clues about what’s leading to the undesirable effect.

 For example, let’s say we harbor a negative trait—something like spite, malice, rebelliousness, stubbornness, hate, pride—and it makes us feel guilty.
 Such guilt may find an outlet in guilt that is artificial and unjustified.
 After all, guilt is not a positive trait so it must lead to self-destructive acts.
 There’s a good chance it can cause all the ills we’d like to be free from, like anxiety or lack of assertiveness.
 But the only way to be genuinely free from these things is if we make the connection between them and what’s causing them—the negative intention.
 Then we can give up the negative intention.